jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/Paley-Wiener theorem.md

 - fourier
 ---

 The Paley-Wiener theorem describes an interesting connection between the support of the Fourier transform of a function and its behaviour in the complex plane in general.
 In particular, it shows that the support of $\hat{f}$ is bounded in $[-M , M]$ if and only if $f$ has an entire extension to $\mathbb{C}$ that grows slower than an exponential (depending on $M$).
-Essentially, complex differentiable functions [[Complex Analysis --- math-135/notes/What is complex analysis?|are really nice]] in yet another way, and are uniquely so — they have nicer Fourier transforms.
+Essentially, complex differentiable functions [[Complex analysis --- math-135/notes/What is complex analysis?|are really nice]] in yet another way, and are uniquely so — they have nicer Fourier transforms.

-For some of the theorems in this note, we do not assume that $f$ is holomorphic, but we do assume that [[Complex Analysis --- math-135/notes/Fourier analysis and holomorphic functions#_theorem _ the Fourier inversion formula|the Fourier inversion formula]] holds.
+For some of the theorems in this note, we do not assume that $f$ is holomorphic, but we do assume that [[Complex analysis --- math-135/notes/Fourier analysis and holomorphic functions#_theorem _ the Fourier inversion formula|the Fourier inversion formula]] holds.
 Proofs of necessary conditions for this result are not part of this class.

 ##### _theorem:_ exponential Fourier transforms have holomorphic functions